-The Berkeley MFE Resume Book is free to recruiters.
-For electronic access or to request a hard copy please contact Linda Kreitzman at (510) 643-4329 or email@example.com.
+The Berkeley MFE Resume Book is free to recruiters and employers.
+For electronic access or to request a hard copy please contact Jacob Gallice at (510) 388-0955 or firstname.lastname@example.org.

 If you have a position that you would like shared with the MFE students at Haas, please contact our office.
 We will work with you to get the word out quickly to our students.